Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 Low insulation resistance is likely the most frequent and challenging factor in motor failure.
 Low resistance is brought on by the windings’ insulation deteriorating from issues like overheating, corrosion, or physical harm due to overcurrent.

-This results in inadequate insulation between the conductors or motor windings, which can eventually lead to leaks and short circuits, and motor failure.
+This results in inadequate insulation between the conductors or motor windings, which can eventually lead to leaks short circuits, and motor failure.

 I have written a detailed article about Motors in Wet Locations, Read It For More Information.